 During the off-season (October through April), the islands take on a slightly different personality.
 The pace of life slows just a bit, but the majestic natural beauty remains.
 And the weather can be dramatic and delightful!
 Community events and activities are scheduled year 'round.
 Come enjoy the San Juans like the locals do.

-Campsites are on a strictly first-come, first-served basis from November 1 through 1st week of March each year.
+Campsites are on a strictly first-come, first-served basis from November 1 through March 31 each year.
 Self-registration information is posted at each park.
 Enjoy more relaxed camping and reduced fees, too (reduced services - no water or garbage, some restrooms may be closed).
 If you are planning to camp at the County Fairgrounds with an RV, please contact our office in advance for details 360-378-4310.

 If you’re thinking about bringing your large or organized group to any of our four County campgrounds, email or call 360-378-8420 to request your planning materials.
 If we can’t answer, leave us a message with your name, email address, and phone number.